Borrowers with bigger debts twice as likely to seek payment breaks

 The Central Bank’s rules curtail consumers to borrowing within strict loan-to-value (LTV) and loan-to-income (LTI) limits.

-Banks are, however, allowed apply exemptions in some cases and many borrowers will have secured loans prior to these rules being enforced.
+Banks are, however, allowed to apply exemptions in some cases, and many borrowers will have secured loans prior to these rules being enforced.

-Ms Donnery said there was clear evidence that higher debt burdens have been associated with greater payment break take-up.
+Ms Donnery said there was clear evidence that higher debt burdens have been associated with greater take-up of payment breaks.

 “For example, those borrowers with an LTI of 4 were twice as likely to opt for a payment break as those with an LTI between 2 and 2.5, reflecting the link between borrowing levels and repayment difficulties,” she said.